-- c.
-Value engineering: The CM/GC process will enable the contractor to work with the project architect and the Zoo bond staff to help reduce construction costs by providing early input and constructability review to designers, avoiding costly redesigns and change orders, and providing opportunities for the architects and contractor to work together on both practical and innovative solutions to complex design issues.
+- C. Value engineering: The CM/GC process will enable the contractor to work with the project architect and the Zoo bond staff to help reduce construction costs by providing early input and constructability review to designers, avoiding costly redesigns and change orders, and providing opportunities for the architects and contractor to work together on both practical and innovative solutions to complex design issues.
 This type of contract will allow the designers to more easily explore with the contractor the feasibility of innovative design solutions and incorporate ongoing value engineering.
-Such solutions are expected to result in a more innovative project, at a lower cost, with shortened project completion time. - d.
-Specialized expertise required.
-The construction of complex animal habitats like the New Elephant Habitat requires special expertise, knowledge, and experience, all of which can be factored into the contractor selection in the RFP process.
-The selection of a contractor with such specialized expertise to construct the project will result in a substantially lower risk to Metro, because it increases the likelihood of the project being completed on or ahead of schedule, resulting in lower costs and increased benefit to elephants and Zoo patrons.
+Such solutions are expected to result in a more innovative project, at a lower cost, with shortened project completion time. - Specialized expertise required.
+Unique projects require special qualifications.
+The Education Center project includes work that can only be performed by a few specialists and which will require a design team and contractor with depth of experience, including but not limited to: green building; specific animal husbandry and laboratory requirements; integration of large artworks; large-scale utility work through identified landslide areas, and full-time traffic control and guest safety.
+The selection of a contractor with such specialized expertise to construct the project will result in a substantially lower risk to Metro, because it increases the likelihood of the project being completed on or ahead of schedule, resulting in lower costs and increased benefit to the community.
 The ability to factor expertise and experience into contractor selection is inherent in the RFP process, but is not normally part of the traditional competitive bid process. - e.
-Public safety: The New Elephant Habitat is a large, complex project subject to a tight construction schedule.
-Construction will occur while the Elephants remain on exhibit and the rest of the Zoo continues to be safely open to the public.
+Public safety: The Education Center is a complex project subject to a tight construction schedule.
+Construction will occur across a large swath from the western entrance to Washington Park to the center of the zoo while the rest of the Zoo continues to be safely open to the public.
 The CM/GC contracting process will enable the contractor to work with the project architect and the Zoo construction and design staff to plan for minimizing safety hazards and conflict between the project and ongoing Zoo operations, by providing early input into issues of project phasing, construction staging areas, construction access corridors, and scheduling.
 Such integrated early planning efforts are expected to limit delay causing conflicts and decrease risks to public safety, thus reducing the risk of delays and costly injury claims. - f.
-Market conditions: As stated above, the CM/GC contracting process involves the contractor early during the design process, resulting in a better design, fewer change orders, and faster progress with fewer unexpected delays, resulting in lower costs to Metro.
-Faster progress and an earlier completion date is expected to allow Metro to take advantage of a lingering downturn in construction and materials costs resulting from the economic recession and slow economic recovery. - g.
-Technical complexity: The design and construction of large animal zoo exhibits requires technical expertise, knowledge, and experience, all of which can be factored into the contractor selection in the RFP process.
-The selection of a contractor with demonstrated experience and success in implementing such projects will result in a substantially lower risk to Metro, because it increases the likelihood of the project being completed on budget, with fewer construction delays and change orders, resulting in lower costs and increased benefit to elephants and Zoo patrons.
+Technical complexity: The design and construction of zoo exhibits requires technical expertise, knowledge, and experience, all of which can be factored into the contractor selection in the RFP process.
+The selection of a contractor with demonstrated experience and success in implementing such projects will result in a substantially lower risk to Metro, because it increases the likelihood of the project being completed on budget, with fewer construction delays and change orders, resulting in lower costs and increased benefit to the community.
 The RFP process will take into account each contractor's past performance and technical knowledge.
-Based on the necessary quality of the finished habitat, and the technical complexity of the undertaking, the Procurement Officer believes an alternative contracting process to be necessary and in the best interest of the agency.
+Based on the necessary quality of the finished project, and the technical complexity of the undertaking, the Procurement Manager believes an alternative contracting process to be necessary and in the best interest of the agency.